-Academic awarded special commendation by the British Council
+London Met's Dr Ahmad Nazari has been awarded a special commendation by the British Council for his research.

 Dr Ahmad Nazari, Course Leader for the Teaching Languages (English) MA, has been awarded a special commendation by the British Council for his research on the potential of dynamic assessment in English language classes in the UK Higher Education.
 Dr Nazari was just one of three awardees in this catergory, and his work was recognised in the British Council's annual competition for ELT (English language teaching) masters dissertations.
 Titled "English Language Lecturers' Views on Dynamic Assessment and Its Potential in Higher Education: Challenging the Current Assessment Status Quo", Dr Nazari's paper was recognised above submissions covering a wide range of contexts, including China, Kuwait and Greece.